niekwit/crispr_docs/experiment/experiment.rst

-This page will a brief summary of considerations for CRISPR-Cas9 screen experimental design.
-Please refer to Hanna and Doench (2020) and Doench (2018) for more details (see references below).
+This page will give a summary of considerations for CRISPR-Cas9 screen experimental design.